MEMORIES and STORIES

 david

 An account of a very young me falling out of Oupa's car without him noticing.
+(Not that I remember it, but I remember being told the story many times.)

 This Week's Picture 20 Dec 2025 Link